-FIGURE 1 MAP OF THE GCFRP WITH TARGET HIA 8 FIGURE 2 POST DEFORESTATION LANDUSE 18 FIGURE 3 CAUSES OF FOREST DEGRADATION 18 FIGURE 4 NFI FIELD DATA COLLECTION AND ANALYSIS 24 FIGURE 5 OVERVIEW OF DIFFERENT STEPS 25 FIGURE 6 SAMPLING DESIGN 26 FIGURE 7 RESPONSE DESIGN 26 FIGURE 8 DATA COLLECTION & ANALYSIS 27 FIGURE 9 GCFRP EMISSIONS FACTORS FOR DEFORESTATION AND FOREST DEGRADATION 27 FIGURE 10 GHANA GCFRP REFERENCE LEVEL 28 FIGURE 11 GHANA GCFRP EMISSIONS REDUCTIONS 28 FIGURE 12 REDD+ SAFEGUARDS REPORTING STRUCTURE 131 FIGURE 13 FOREST AREA (CHANGE) MAPS FOR GCFRP.
-FL_FL IS STABLE FOREST, FL_OL IS DEFOREST AFFORESTATION/REFORESTATION AND OL_OL IS STABLE NON-FOREST.
-THE MAPS SHOW SOME IRREGULARITIES LAND CLASSIFICATION OF MAPS FOR EARLIER PERIODS DO NOT ALWAYS CORRESPOND TO THE BEGIN LAND CLASSIFICATION OF MAPS FOR EARLIER PERIODS DO NOT ALWAYS CORRESPOND TO THE BEGIN LAND CLASSIFICATION.
-S WHERE THE FINAL FIGURE 14 ZOOMED-IN DETAIL OF THE FOREST AREA (CHANGE) MAPS FOR THE GCFRP LANDSCAPE.
-IN THE CENTER-LEF OF THE LANDSAT TILE WITH LARGE AREAS OF FALSE CHANGE DETECTED (FOREST LOSS IN RED, FOREST GAIN IN BLUI LEFT AND UPPER RIGHT WE SEE "THE 3D EFFECT" WHERE MINOR SHIFTS IN THE PROJECTION OF BOTH MAPS RESU PIXELS ON THE RIGHT AND GAIN PIXELS ON THE LEFT OF FOREST POLYGONS. e).
-On the extreme LTS IN LINES OF LOSS FIGURE 15 TWO DEFORESTATION ESTIMATES BASED ON A 4 x 4 KM SYSTEMATIC SAMPLE AND POST-STRATIFYING THE 4 SAMPLE (N = 3 609) WITH A STABLE FOREST, STABLE NON-FOREST AND FOREST LOSS MAP DERIVED FROM GFO C DATA (N = 3 601) FIGURE 16 RELATION BETWEEN SAMPLE SIZE AND HALF-WIDTH CONFIDENCE INTERVAL AROUND THE DEFORESTATION REFERENCE PERIOD.
-FIGURE 17 FOREST MASK FOR THE GCFRP LANDSCAPE USED FOR SAMPLE INTENSIFICATION AND BASED ON THE COMMISSION MAPS FIGURE 18 FINAL SAMPLE PLOT DISTRIBUTION 205 FIGURE 19 EVOLUTION OF DEFORESTATION ESTIMATE FOR THE GCFRP: THE ESTIMATE REMAINS FAIRLY STABLE AN INTERVAL IS REDUCED TO ±15% FIGURE 20 CLASSIFICATION SYSTEM APPLIED FOR THE SAMPLE PLOT INTERPRETATION 210 FIGURE 21 COLLECT EARTH INTERFACE FOR GHANA'S DATA COLLECTION 211
+FIGURE 1 MAP OF THE GCFRP WITH TARGET HIA 8 FIGURE 2 POST DEFORESTATION LANDUSE 14 FIGURE 3 CAUSES OF FOREST DEGRADATION 15 FIGURE 4 NFI FIELD DATA COLLECTION AND ANALYSIS 23 FIGURE 5 OVERVIEW OF DIFFERENT STEPS 24 Figure 6 Sampling design 25 Figure 7 Response Design 25 Figure 8 Data collection & analysis 26 FIGURE 9 GCFRP EMISSIONS FACTORS FOR DEFORESTATION AND FOREST DEGRADATION 26 FIGURE 10 GHANA GCFRP REFERENCE LEVEL 27 FIGURE 11 GHANA GCFRP EMISSIONS REDUCTIONS 27 FIGURE 12 REDD+ SAFEGUARDS REPORTING STRUCTURE 131 FIGURE 13 FOREST AREA (CHANGE) MAPS FOR GCFRP.
+FL_FL IS STABLE FOREST, FL_OL IS DEFO AFFORESTATION/REFORESTATION AND OL_OL IS STABLE NON-FOREST.
+THE MAPS SHOW SOME IRREGULA LAND CLASSIFICATION OF MAPS FOR EARLIER PERIODS DO NOT ALWAYS CORRESPOND TO THE BEGIN LAND OF FOR SUBSEQUENT PERIODS RITIES WHERE THE FINAL CLASSIFICATION OF MAPS FIGURE 14 ZOOMED-IN DETAIL OF THE FOREST AREA (CHANGE) MAPS FOR THE GCFRP LANDSCAPE.
+IN THE CENTER OF THE LANDSAT TILE WITH LARGE AREAS OF FALSE CHANGE DETECTED (FOREST LOSS IN RED, FOREST GAIN IN LEFT AND UPPER RIGHT WE SEE "THE 3D EFFECT" WHERE MINOR SHIFTS IN THE PROJECTION OF BOTH MAPS FOR PIXELS ON THE RIGHT AND GAIN PIXELS ON THE LEFT OF FOREST POLYGONS.
+BLUE).
+ON THE EXTREME FIGURE 15 TWO DEFORESTATION ESTIMATES BASED ON A 4 x 4 KM SYSTEMATIC SAMPLE AND POST-STRATIFYING T SAMPLE (N = 3 609) WITH A STABLE FOREST, STABLE NON-FOREST AND FOREST LOSS MAP DERIVED FROM GFC DATA (N = 3 601) FIGURE 16 RELATION BETWEEN SAMPLE SIZE AND HALF-WIDTH CONFIDENCE INTERVAL AROUND THE DEFORESTAR REFERENCE PERIOD.
+FIGURE 17 FOREST MASK FOR THE GCFRP LANDSCAPE USED FOR SAMPLE INTENSIFICATION AND BASED ON COMMISSION MAPS FIGURE 18 FINAL SAMPLE PLOT DISTRIBUTION 205 FIGURE 19 EVOLUTION OF DEFORESTATION ESTIMATE FOR THE GCFRP: THE ESTIMATE REMAINS FAIRLY STABL INTERVAL IS REDUCED TO ±15% FIGURE 20 CLASSIFICATION SYSTEM APPLIED FOR THE SAMPLE PLOT INTERPRETATION 210 FIGURE 21 COLLECT EARTH INTERFACE FOR GHANA'S DATA COLLECTION 211

 Figure 22 Examples of available imagery and auxiliary data the remote sensing experts could USE FOR THE SAMPLE PLOT INTERPRETATION.
 HIGH RESOLUTION IMAGERY IS NOT AVAILABLE FOR ALL LOCATIONS IN GOOGLE EART H OR BING MAPS, FOR THOS LOCATIONS SPECIFICALLY PLANET DATA CAN ADD VALUE.
-212 Figure 23 Several sampling plots were discussed among the remote sensing experts to IMPROVE CONSISTENCY IN INTERPRETATION 213 Figure 24 Above-ground carbon per forest type 222 FIGURE 25 NFI FIELD DATA COLLECTION AND ANALYSIS 255 FIGURE 26 OVERVIEW OF DIFFERENT STEPS 256 Figure 27 Sampling design 257 Figure 28 Response Design 257 Figure 29 Data collection & analysis 258 FIGURE 30 GCFRP EMISSIONS FACTORS FOR DEFORESTATION AND FOREST DEGRADATION 258 FIGURE 31 GHANA GCFRP REFERENCE LEVEL 259
+212 Figure 23 Several sampling plots were discussed among the remote sensing experts to IMPROVE CONSISTENCY IN INTERPRETATION 213 FIGURE 24 ABOVE-GROUND CARBON PER FOREST TYPE 221 FIGURE 25 NFI FIELD DATA COLLECTION AND ANALYSIS 254 FIGURE 26 OVERVIEW OF DIFFERENT STEPS 255 FIGURE 27 SAMPLING DESIGN 256 Figure 28 Response Design 256 Figure 29 Data collection & analysis 257 FIGURE 30 GCFRP EMISSIONS FACTORS FOR DEFORESTATION AND FOREST DEGRADATION 257 FIGURE 31 GHANA GCFRP REFERENCE LEVEL 258